OperationSpark/opspark/README.md

 To do this:

-1. If you want to publish the website live on GitHub Pages, as is the pattern with our website project, you may first want to pair your Clould9 workspace with with a GitHub repository, so named for your GitHub username.  <a href="https://github.com/OperationSpark/first-website/blob/master/README.md" target="_blank">See the instructions to do so in the First Website lesson</a>.
-If you don't want to publish your website, you can skip this step.
+1. If you want to publish the website live on GitHub Pages, as is the pattern with our website project, you will first want to create a GitHub repository, so named for your GitHub username, as in, my-github-username.github.io, and then clone it into a new Clould9 workspace (step 2).  <a href="https://github.com/OperationSpark/first-website/blob/master/README.md" target="_blank">See the instructions to do so in the First Website lesson on setting up the GitHub repository for a GitHub Pages website</a>.

+    If you don't want to publish your website, you can skip this step and move on to step 2.

 2. If you've completed the optional step 1, clone a new Clould9 workspace using the ssh option from your website's GitHub repository and make it an HTML5 environment.